-The Director of Research Support reviews the ePA-005 form and requests corrections as needed for all CPH investigators before approving at the college level.
-If a PI is uncertain about anything on the form, the PI delays in approving the form until after consulting with the Director.
+CPH Office of Research Director also reviews the ePA-005 form and requests corrections as needed for all CPH investigators before approving at the college level.
+If a PI is uncertain about anything on the form, the PI delays in approving the form until they consult with the Director of the CPH Office of Research.